aryan9211/communicate-data-findings/readme.md

 ## Key Insights for Presentation
-> AM Flights (day flights) have more cancelled flights than PM flight, while PM flights have more delayed flights than AM flights.
+> AM Flights (day flights) have more cancelled flights than PM flights, while PM flights have more delayed flights than AM flights.

 ## Prerequisite